 Dust particles prevent your plant from absorbing sunlight.
 Marino compares it to leaving on your makeup, except instead of just clogging your pores, you’re preventing photosynthesis from occurring.
 Lightly spraying your fiddle with water, using a feather duster, or wiping leaves with a soft cloth are all great ways to keep your plant clean and healthy.

 Average Life Span

 Purchasing a fiddle-leaf fig is an investment.
 Before you spend big on your plant, know that most last a few years (if cared for correctly).
 If you’re an overachiever, know that they can last much longer, too.
 “We’ve heard plenty of stories of houseplants passed down through generations,” says Marino.

 Most of All…

-Marino added, “Reading about where your plant grows in the wild (and looking at photos online of it in it’s natural habitat) is super helpful too.”
+Have fun!
+While you should keep your fiddle near and dear to your heart, it’s important to remember that it’s just a plant, and if you follow these instructions, you will be fine.
+Marino adds, “Reading about where your plant grows in the wild (and looking at photos online of it in its natural habitat) is super-helpful, too.”

 This story was originally published on February 4, 2016, and has since been updated with new information.